benklern/benklern.github.io/_pages/about.md

 ---
 permalink: /
-title: "Noam Benkler - Professional Portal"
+title: "Noam Benkler - About Me"
 author_profile: true
 redirect_from:
   - /about/